 Arrange for oxygen therapy at your hotel.

-If you need oxygen at your hotel, talk to the the manager or concierge before your arrival.
+If you need oxygen at your hotel, talk to the manager or concierge before your arrival.
 Let them know that your oxygen may arrive before you do.
-Find out where they’ll store your oxygen and supplies until you check in.
+Find out where they’ll store your oxygen and supplies until you check-in.
 You can also ask them to set your supplies up in your room ahead of time.

 Next, talk to your oxygen supplier, to see if the manager or concierge can sign for the delivery.
 If not, you may be able to e-sign a delivery ticket and return it by email.